Toolsidas Junior: Release

-Due to its non-starter status at the box office, Toolsidas Junior had a direct-to-television world release, a rare instance at the time, on Sony Max, premiering on 23 May 2022.
+Due to the Covid-19 Pandemic, Toolsidas Junior had a direct-to-television release. on Sony Max, premiering on 23 May 2022.
 On 25 May 2022, just two days after its television premiere, the film was made available for streaming on Netflix.

 Music

 The film has only one song, composed by Daniel B. George, who also wrote the background score.
 Titled "Udd Chala", the song is sung by Sachet Tandon and Ujjwal Kashyap, with lyrics by Swanand Kirkire.